webpack --env prod

 hashed and restored.

-class also extends Tapable
+The Compilation class also extends Tapable and provides the following

 lifecycle hooks.
 They can be tapped the same way as compiler hooks: